 - MGT 3700 Introduction to Entrepreneurship: Learn about the opportunities and challenges of creating and managing a new venture.
 Emphasis is on how to manage a new venture and operate it profitably.
 Topics examined will include conducting internal company and external environmental analyses, developing effective marketing and cash flow strategies, securing financing, and managing new venture operations as well as franchising opportunities, family business issues, innovation, corporate entrepreneurship, and ethical decision-making.

-Electives (Choose 2.
-Must be Junior standing)
+Electives (Choose two, must be junior standing)

 College of Business